Home Colors NCS

 RAL 690-1

 What color is NCS S 1050-B30G?
+What are the examples of NCS S 1050-B30G color?
+What colors go well with the NCS S 1050-B30G color?
 The Curious Case of the Electric Blue Factory

 What color is NCS S 1050-B30G?

-Futuristic robot with a man standing in front of it in a cityscape.
+Large snake is in a room with a man on a bench in front of it.
 Example of CMYK 74,0,29,0 color.

 Example of the palette with the NCS S 1050-B30G color